Do Go On - 533 - El Chupacabra

 So you're the Molder tonight, Jess?

-Are you going to, what are you, a believer?
+What are you, a believer?

 I'm a goat sucker.

-Sorry, so zoned out for a second that.
+Zoned out for a second there.

-According to Benjamin Redford, writing for the skeptical inquirate,
+According to Benjamin Redford,

-Tolentino said the beast she saw had dark eyes
+the beast she saw had dark eyes

 that went up the temples and spread around the sides.

-It was a biped, approximately four feet tall,
+It was a biped approximately four feet tall

-that had thin arms and legs with three fingers or two,
+that had thin arms and legs

-toes at the end of each.
+with three fingers or toes at the end of each.

-It had no ears or nose, but instead
+It had no ears or nose

-two small air holes and long spikes
+but instead two small air holes

-down its back.
+and long spikes down its back.

 She got a very good look at it.